 For instance, if I had to cut down the cost/time on moving based on my hours, I could likely remove the “cleaning” step from my “moving” WBS (though I’m sure someone might be unhappy about that).
 Use the WBS to your advantage this way, and you'll not only create a project estimate that maps to a specific budget, you’ll work out a solid set of project requirements.

-Another easy way to estimate a project and hourly allocate resources is to use one of your favorite planning tools.
-TeamGantt makes it easy to set up a potential project.
+Another easy way to estimate a project and allocate resources is to use one of your favorite project planning tools.
+TeamGantt makes it easy to set up and estimate a potential project.
 In fact, it gives you a more formalized way to list out your work breakdown structure and assign tasks and timelines to your team.
-You can create those timelines based on effort and assign resources (or people) within an online gantt chart.
+You can create those estimated project timelines based on effort and assign resources (or people) within an online gantt chart.
 From there, you can schedule people against other project work.

 Are you ready to dig in and estimate a project of your own?
 Try out a test run: make up a project of your own and list out all of the steps that need to go into completing it.
 Run it by one of your team members and see what they think.
 Did you miss anything?
 Did you underestimate the hours?
 Doing a test run will get you ready for your first real estimate, or hone your skills for your next one.

-You’ll find that there is no right or wrong way to create an estimate.
+You’ll find that there is no right or wrong way to create a project estimate.
 Your own dark art of estimating projects will include a mixture of project knowledge, historical review, client inquisition, and a ton of gut instinct.
-Use TeamGantt's free project management software to get started.

-Learn how easy project planning can be with TeamGantt.
+Learn how easy project planning and estimation can be with TeamGantt.
 Create your first gantt chart for free!